National state of emergency in NZ as cyclone wreaks havoc

-New Zealand has declared a national state of emergency on Tuesday morning as Cyclone Gabrielle wreaks havoc.

-It’s only the third time in the country’s history such a declaration has been made.
+A national state of emergency has been declared in New Zealand amid evacuations, power cuts and fears of fatalities from the havoc wreaked by ex-cyclone Gabrielle.

-Emergency Management Minister Kieran McAnulty made a declaration at 8.43am on Tuesday as New Zealanders woke to flooding, power loss, road closures and phone network outages from the massive storm.
+Emergency Management Minister Kieran McAnulty made a declaration early on Tuesday (local time) as Kiwis woke to flooding, power loss, road closures and phone network outages from the massive storm.

+Thousands of people have been evacuated across the country and fears are held for the lives of several New Zealanders.

+“People will be aware a national state of emergency has been declared, and that means that we’ll be throwing everything at this to make sure we’re providing as much support to the response as possible.
+We have the Defence Force on the ground now, already providing a lot of logistical support.”

+Mr Hipkins had been stranded in Auckland overnight after Air New Zealand grounded all of its domestic flights.
+He hoped to get to Wellington later on Tuesday for full briefings with authorities.

-“This is an unprecedented weather event that is having major impacts across much of the North Island,” Mr McAnulty said.
+Earlier, Mr McAnulty said the extreme weather was having “major impacts across much of the North Island”.

+“This is a significant disaster with a real threat to the lives of New Zealanders,” he said.

-Showing the scale of the damage, it is the third time a national declaration has been issued, after the 2011 Christchurch earthquakes and the COVID-19 pandemic.
+It is only the third time a national emergency declaration has been issued, after the 2011 Christchurch earthquakes and the COVID-19 pandemic.

+“We are through the worst of the storm itself but we know we are facing extensive flooding, slips, damaged roads and infrastructure,” Mr McAnulty said.

 Overnight, Gabrielle continued its southwards march before parking near Great Barrier Island, to the north of the Coromandel Peninsula.

-Tens of thousands — if not hundreds of thousands — of Kiwis are without electricity due to destructive winds from the storm, including the whole city of Napier, which lost power on Tuesday morning.
+Emergency crews were rushing to help people reportedly stranded on roofs across the region.

+But there are also questions about how residents can get to safety, ith roads cut off and bridges closed across the region.
+Some residents have issued urgent pleas through social media for news of loved ones they have not been able to make contact with.

-Regional states of emergency have been declared in at least 10 regions of North Island, including Auckland, Northland, Thames-Coromandel, and at 4.30am on Tuesday, Napier and Hastings.
+Across the North Island, regional states of emergency have been declared in at least areas, including Auckland, Northland, Thames-Coromandel, and at 4.30am on Tuesday, Napier and Hastings.

-MetService executive Lisa Murray said some areas of the Coromandel, the region closest to the storm’s eye, received 300 millimetres of rain during the storm to date.
+MetService executive Lisa Murray said some areas of the Coromandel, the region closest to the storm’s eye, had already had 300 millimetres of rain.

 “It really is widespread across the North Island,” she told Radio NZ.